fsuri/Pequin-Artifact/RunningExperiments.md

 2. Number of experiments:
    - The provided config files by default run the configured experiment once.
 If desired, experiments can instead be run several times, allowing us to report the mean throughput/latency as well as standard deviations across the runs.
 If you want to run the experiment multiple times, you can modify the config entry `num_experiment_runs: 1` to a repetition of your choice, which will automatically run the experiment the specified amount of times, and aggregate the joint statistics.

 3. Number of clients:
-   - The provided config files by default run an experiment for a single client setting that corresponds to the rough "peak" for throughput.
-Client settings are defined by the following JSON entries:
+   - The provided config files by default run a series of experiments for different number of clients.
+For simple cross-validation purposes this is probably not necessary, and you may want to shorten experiments to include only specific client points.
+   - Client settings are defined by the following JSON entries.
+Each is an array, which allows you to specify a series of clients.
+Array sizes of the following three params need to match!
       - "client_total": [[30]],
          - "client_total" specifies the upper limit for total client *processes* used
       - "client_processes_per_client_node": [[8]],